kellys1210/kellys1210/README.md

 ## About Me

-I am an Operating Room Nurse with a passion for technology.
+I am an Operating Room Nurse transitioning my career to tech.
 Currently pursuing a Bachelor of Computer Science at Oregon State University.

 ## Get in Touch